Neptunium: Subsequent developments

 It was also realized that the beta decay of 239Np must produce an isotope of element 94 (now called plutonium), but the quantities involved in McMillan and Abelson's original experiment were too small to isolate and identify plutonium along with neptunium.
 The discovery of plutonium had to wait until the end of 1940, when Glenn T. Seaborg and his team identified the isotope plutonium-238.

 In 1942, Hahn and Fritz Strassmann, and independently Kurt Starke, reported the confirmation of element 93 in Berlin.
 Hahn's group did not pursue element 94, likely because they were discouraged by McMillan and Abelson's lack of success in isolating it.
 Since they had access to the stronger cyclotron at Paris at this point, Hahn's group would likely have been able to detect element 94 had they tried, albeit in tiny quantities (a few becquerels).

 Neptunium's unique radioactive characteristics allowed it to be traced as it moved through various compounds in chemical reactions, at first this was the only method available to prove that its chemistry was different from other elements.
 As the first isotope of neptunium to be discovered has such a short half-life, McMillan and Abelson were unable to prepare a sample that was large enough to perform chemical analysis of the new element using the technology that was then available.
 However, after the discovery of the long-lived 237Np isotope in 1942 by Glenn Seaborg and Arthur Wahl, forming weighable amounts of neptunium became a realistic endeavor.
 Its half-life was initially determined to be about 3 million years (later revised to 2.144 million years), confirming the predictions of Nishina and Kimura of a very long half-life.

 Early research into the element was somewhat limited because most of the nuclear physicists and chemists in the United States at the time were focused on the massive effort to research the properties of plutonium as part of the Manhattan Project.
-Research into the element did continue as a minor part of the project and the first bulk sample of neptunium was isolated in 1944.
+Research into the element did continue as a minor part of the project and the first bulk sample of neptunium (as neptunium dioxide) was isolated in 1944.

 Much of the research into the properties of neptunium since then has been focused on understanding how to confine it as a portion of nuclear waste.
 Because it has isotopes with very long half-lives, it is of particular concern in the context of designing confinement facilities that can last for thousands of years.
 It has found some limited uses as a radioactive tracer and a precursor for various nuclear reactions to produce useful plutonium isotopes.
 However, most of the neptunium that is produced as a reaction byproduct in nuclear power stations is considered to be a waste product.